 People with acute or chronic cholecystitis need to be hospitalized.
 They are not allowed to eat or drink and are given fluids and electrolytes intravenously.
-A doctor may pass a tube through the nose and into the stomach, so that suctioning can be used to keep the stomach empty and reduce fluid accumulating in the intestine if the intestine is blocked or is not functioning normally.
+A doctor may pass a tube through the nose and into the stomach, so that suctioning can be used to keep the stomach empty and reduce fluid accumulating in the intestine if the intestine is blocked and to allow the gallbladder to rest.

 Usually, people are given antibiotics intravenously (because infection is possible) and pain relievers.